 Podiatrists and medical doctors alike undertake a four year post graduate training program.
 Then, just as with medical doctors, podiatrists then choose a specialty, with the only caveat being that it has to do with the treatment of the foot, ankle, lower leg, or some combination thereof.
 Podiatrists must complete residencies just as most other types of doctors do.
 As a rule of thumb, podiatrists receive training in the general medical principles of the body as a whole, but are licensed only to treat the lower extremity.

-A podiatrists residency is typically three years in length, but can be much longer.
+A podiatrists, or foot specialist, residency is typically three years in length, but can be much longer.
 This reflects the nature of what the podiatrist will do upon graduation, and the podiatric scope of practice is large indeed.
-It covers completely non-invasive treatments such as orthotic inserts, minimally invasive treatments like wound care and removing corns and calluses, and fully fledged, open surgical procedures such as joint reconstructions.
+It covers completely non-invasive treatments such as orthotic inserts.
+Podiatrist perform minimally invasive treatments like wound care and removing corns and calluses.
+They do fully fledged open surgical procedures such as joint reconstructions.

 Only podiatrists have the title Doctor of Podiatric Medicine, and will have the initials “DPM” after their name, i.e. Dr. William Smith DPM.
 They receive extensive training in caring for the foot, ankle, and some of the muscles and tendons of the lower leg.

 The above three components are generally known as the lower extremity.
 By training and clinical experience, podiatrists are uniquely qualified to treat this area, and are widely regarded as the authority on medical care of the lower extremity.
 Podiatrists are formally recognized as physicians by the United States government.